-In Phase 3 – Digital Championing the role is mainly a Catalyst.
+CDO’s role is mainly that of a Catalyst.

 As many of the “horizontal and modular things” (such as data and re-usable digital capabilities) are now in place, the CDO can play the role of catalysing and encouraging digital age enterprise-wide innovation and transformation.

-The more these innovative and transformational initiatives happen (failing fast or succeeding and scaling up) – the more the organisation will leave behind digital age amateurism and embrace digital age agility and dexterity.
+The faster these innovative and transformational initiatives happen (failing fast or succeeding and scaling up) – the sooner the organisation will leave behind digital age amateurism and embrace digital age agility and dexterity.

-At which point the mission of the CDO is truly and fully accomplished.
+- At this point, the CDO’s mission will be truly and fully accomplished.

 The role is mainly a Custodian of data richness, integrity and quality, as well (again) an Architect of data coherence.

-After decades during which applications were the fulcrum of IT architectures, we are now entering the age of “in-memory computing” in which data becomes the centre of everything.
-So the need to constantly integrate data is replaced by the need to surround a single pool of data by constellations of Applications and Microservices all reading from and writing onto the same data.
+The need to constantly integrate data is replaced by the need to surround a single pool of data with constellations of Applications and Microservices, all reading from and writing onto the same data.

 The Big Data dream of decoupling the questions from the data is achieved at last, and data becomes the fuel of systematic actionable insight and foresight and a source of true competitive advantage.